Best Banks in Connecticut

 8. Union Savings Bank

-Founded in Danbury over 150 years ago, Union Savings Bank (USB) provides a range of financial services to customers in Western Connecticut.
-USB offers plenty of banking and finance options, including checking accounts, MMAs, CDs, IRAs, health savings accounts (HSAs), credit cards, mortgage loans, financial planning, investing, and life insurance.
+Founded in Danbury over 150 years ago, Union Savings Bank (USB) provides financial services to customers in Western Connecticut.
+USB offers plenty of banking and finance options, including checking accounts, MMAs, CDs, IRAs, health savings accounts (HSAs), credit cards, mortgage loans, financial planning, investing, and life insurance, as well as business banking products.

-• Savings: USB also offers three savings accounts—standard savings, high-yield savings, and a savings account for children to learn good money habits.
-You can also open a Club Savings account to set aside funds for a specific goal (holiday gifts, vacation, etc.) Interest rates are based on the amount in your account and are compounded monthly.
+USB also has three savings accounts—standard savings, high-yield savings, and a savings account for children to learn good money habits.
+You can also open a Club Savings account to set aside funds for a specific goal (holiday gifts, vacation, etc.) Interest rates are based on the amount in your account and compounded monthly.

 Pros: